 Transport aficionados can indulge themselves in these three museums.

 Address08014 Barcelona, Spain

 Here are 20 final places to visit, including some of the region's amazing array of towns and villages:

 The AVE high-speed train makes this possible as a day trip, though it's expensive, and Barcelona deserves more than a day.

 This walled city is one of Spain's most famous sights.

-Home to one of the biggest Mosques in the world.
+This city is home to one of the biggest mosques in the world.

 Segovia has a 2,000 year aqueduct and a German-esque fairytale castle.